Walking to lose weight

 Yes and no - but mostly yes.
 Exercise has many benefits besides burning off energy.
 It’s good for your muscles and bones, it can improve your mood and increase your energy levels, reduce your risks of certain illnesses and help you relax and sleep better.

-We encourage all our members to do some kind of exercise and the easiest way to get started is walking.
+When looking at how to lose weight we encourage all our members to do some kind of exercise and the easiest way to get started is walking.
 It requires no gear, you can do it anywhere and you can make it part of your daily errands.

 Three of our very successful members started that way, lost a lot of weight and ended up really loving exercise.
 But to begin with they certainly didn't love it.